-As cases of coronavirus (COVID-19) have been confirmed around the world, including in Australia, RMIT has been working hard to support our staff and students at home and overseas.
+As cases of coronavirus (COVID-19) continue to increase, RMIT is committed to supporting our staff and students at home and overseas.

-The health and safety of the RMIT community is our absolute priority and we are monitoring the situation closely and continuing to take the advice and guidance of relevant authorities.
+The health, safety and wellbeing of the RMIT community is our absolute priority and as the coronavirus (COVID-19) situation evolves, we are continuing to take the advice and guidance of relevant authorities.

-We continue to take advice from relevant authorities, including the Department of Health, Department of Education, Department of Home Affairs, Department of Foreign Affairs and Trade (DFAT) Smart Traveller and the World Health Organisation and we recommend the RMIT community follow these sources to remain informed.
+We continue to take advice from relevant authorities, and we recommend the RMIT community follow these sources to remain informed, including:

-The Department of Health and Human Services (DHHS) has also set up a dedicated hotline for those who suspect they may have COVID-19: 1800 675 398
+The Department of Health and Human Services (DHHS) has a dedicated hotline for those who suspect they may have COVID-19: 1800 675 398.

-We are proud of the diverse range of students who choose to work and study at RMIT every day.
+At RMIT we are proud of the diverse range of students and staff who choose to study and work with us every day.
 Led by our values of inclusion and respect, we ask our entire community to look out for one another during this time.

-We will continue to communicate with students and staff as new information becomes available.
+We will continue to communicate with students, staff and partners as new information becomes available.

 Acknowledgement of Country